rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 ## 1.3 Configure and Sign Commits in our Repo in Gitea Server

-Now that we had setup the GPG Keys, it's time to sign our commits with our GPG Keys and check if we have this signature verification in our Gitea repo server.
+Now that we have set up the GPG Keys, it's time to sign our commits with our GPG Keys and check if we have this signature verification in our Gitea repo server.

-* Download the repository forked to the Gitea Server to introduce a change:
+* Clone the repository forked to the Gitea Server to introduce a change:

 ```sh
 git clone https://gitea.xxx.xxx.xxx.com/rcarrata/ns-apps.git